Jonathan-Rajaratnam/SSH-Presentation/presentation.md

 ### How SSH Keys Work

 -   SSH keys consist of a public key and a private key.

 -   The public key is stored on the server, and the private key is kept by the user.

 -   Authentication occurs without the need for a password.

+-   Keys use asymmetric encryption (typically RSA, Ed25519, or ECDSA).

+### Key Generation

+-   Created using `ssh-keygen` command:

+    ```bash
+    ssh-keygen -t ed25519 -C "your_email@example.com"
+    ```

+-   Keys are typically stored in the ~/.ssh directory.

 ### Benefits

 -   Increased security: No need to transmit passwords over the network.

 -   Convenient and efficient for automated processes.

+-   Protection against brute force attacks.

+-   Single key can be used across multiple servers.

+-   Can implement passphrase protection for additional security.

+### Best Practices

+-   Keep private keys secure and never share them.

+-   Use strong passphrases for private keys.

+-   Consider using ssh-agent to manage passphrases.

+-   Regularly audit and rotate keys when necessary.

 ---